cataseven/Statistics-Graph-Chart-Card/README.md

 ```

 Inverted entities automatically form their own stacking group — normal bars stack upward from zero, inverted bars stack downward independently.
 The Y-axis expands symmetrically to accommodate both directions.

+When used with **line or area charts** (not just bars), the fill correctly stops at the zero baseline: mirrored lines fill upward to zero, normal lines fill downward to zero, and series that cross zero get a clean positive/negative split.

 > **Editor:** Per-entity → **Data** tab → *Invert (Mirror)* checkbox